 Closer to Neve Tzedek and Jaffa, you’ll be able to spot windsurfers trying to tame the waves.
 It has a more laidback and less family-orientated atmosphere with surfer cafés and lounge bars.

-Now it’s time to tick one of these other experiences of my bucket list: floating in the Dead Sea!
+After spending some time in Tel Aviv, it’s time to tick one of these other experiences of my bucket list: floating in the Dead Sea!

 Have you been to Tel Aviv?
 What was your favourite neighbourhood?